pytorch/torchsnapshot/docs/source/getting_started.rst

 Reproducibility
 ---------------

 TorchSnapshot provides a utility called :class:`RNGState <torchsnapshot.rng_state.RNGState>` to help users manage reproducibility.
-If an :class:`RNGState <torchsnapshot.rng_state.RNGState>` object is captured in the application state, TorchSnapshot ensures that the global RNG state is set to the same values after taking the snapshot and after restoring from the snapshot.
+If an :class:`RNGState <torchsnapshot.rng_state.RNGState>` object is captured in the application state, TorchSnapshot ensures that the global RNG state is set to the same values after restoring from the snapshot as it was after taking the snapshot.

 .. code-block:: Python